IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 some binary data Custom Blocks, containing options, to the file.
-The file can then be sent to a big-endian host, which, if the software reading the file does not understand the contents of the Custom Blocks, will leave the Custom Data and Options alone (as little-endina format).
+The file can then be sent to a big-endian host, which, if the software reading the file does not understand the contents of the Custom Blocks, will leave the Custom Data and Options alone (as little-endian format).
 If this file then gets sent to a little-endian machine, then, when that little-endian machine reads the file, it will, if the software reading the file understands the contents of all the Custom Blocks, it will